COMET: Convolutional Dimension Interaction for Collaborative Filtering: The Proposed Approach

-\textbf{Embedding Maps.}\quad In this work, we treat the historical interactions as "contextual features".
-Their representations are horizontally stacked as "embedding maps" above the embedding layer.
+In this work, we treat the historical interactions as "contextual features".
+Their embeddings are horizontally stacked as "embedding maps" above the embedding layer.
 For example, given a set of interacted items' embeddings for a user $\{\mathbf{q}_1, \mathbf{q}_3, ..., \mathbf{q}_j\}$, the stacked item embedding map is constructed as follows:

-In this way, the historical interactions are denoted as matrix form.
+In this way, the historical interactions are denoted as a matrix form.
 Likewise, for a set of interacted users' embeddings $\{\mathbf{p}_1, \mathbf{p}_3, ..., \mathbf{p}_k\}$, the stacked user embedding map can be represented as:

 where $\mathbf{E}_i$ and $\mathbf{E}_u$ represent the stacked item embedding map and stacked user embedding map, respectively.
 Note that $|\text{N}(i)|$ and $|\text{N}(u)|$ represent the cardinality of $\text{N}(u)$ and $\text{N}(i)$, which are the number of historical interactions and the values can be controlled by historical data sampling.